HugoTian/Auto_drive_simulation/README.md

 # Deep traffic, simulator for reinforcement learning assignment

-To get required python packages
+To get required python packages on MacOS

     pip install -r requirements.txt

-pytorch is my model to train the network, please refer to [here](http://pytorch.org/) to install
+If you use other platform or the above command fails, basically you need to install pygame, pytorch, torchvision, opencv to train the network, please refer to [here](http://pytorch.org/) to install pytorch and torchvision.

 To run the simulation